 In order for your Living Will to be acted on, two physicians must agree that there is no reason to expect any kind of recovery.
 Also, Living Wills will not be acted on if the patient is a pregnant female.
 The Living Will also has lines for additional directions.
 For example, you may check the “Yes” box that you do want life sustaining treatment (e.g., drugs, machines, etc.), but in the additional directions box you can specify that you want your health care proxy you appointed to ultimately have the final say when this particular situation arises.

 You should keep a copy of your Living Will either with you or make it easily accessible so that your wishes can be known and shown to the attending medical staff to prove your proxy has the right to speak for you.
 You may want to give a copy to your regular physician or to your proxy in the event of an emergency.
 You can also list alternatives to your proxy in case your first choice dies, becomes incapacitated, or is otherwise unavailable to speak for you.

 These discussions are never easy, but making your wishes known while you are of sound mind and body is so important because it takes the guess work off of your family as to what you want.
 Making decisions about your life is hard enough, but most people who have had to serve as a proxy have said it was made easier knowing they were carrying out the patient’s wishes.

-Our probate law attorneys charge a flat fee for Living Wills and would be glad to assist you in creating one and any other documents related to your estate planning.
+Our living will attorneys charge a flat fee for Living Wills and would be glad to assist you in creating one and any other documents related to your estate planning.
 We have an office to meet you at in Shelby County, Jefferson County, Madison County, Morgan County, Montgomery County, Calhoun County, and Autauga County.
 Call today for more information on getting a living will prepared and executed for you and your family.